7 Creative Marketing Ideas (and Examples) For Your 2022 Strategy

 And I couldn’t forget to include ecommerce payment startup Fast.
 The company’s hoodies and other items, like stickers and baseball caps, have become a status symbol among the brand’s loyal fans.

-Co-founder and CEO Domm Holland said 10k hoodies have been sold so far.
-The success surprised the team, given that the merchandise store was originally set up as a way to test out the 1-click checkout technology.
+Co-founder and CEO Domm Holland said 10k hoodies sold as of end of 2020.
+The success surprised the team, given that they originally set up the merchandise store as a way to test out the 1-click checkout technology.
 The concept caught on organically

 To get a lot of traction in their store, they ran a number of special discounts and promos via social media, like refunding people for anything they purchased.

 On the company podcast, Talking Fast, Domm and co-founder Allison Barr Allen said this tactic falls within their natural tendency to build in public via social media.
-It’s enabled people to connect with the brand, its story, and form a somewhat cult following within only a short amount of time.
+It enables people to connect with the brand, its story, and form a somewhat cult following within only a short amount of time.

 Allison, also the COO, said, “Because people are following, they’re cheering for you.
 And this becomes like sports teams that people want to succeed because they’ve followed along and seen the ups and downs and bugs and things that work and don’t.